Momentum-Team-11/notes/js-arrays.md

 }

 ```
-Notice that there is no name after the `function` keyword; the name of the function is the variable name.
+ ☝️Notice that there is no name after the `function` keyword in this example; the name of the function is the variable name.
+This is called a _function expression_.

-Functions can also have no name.
-In this case we call them _anonymous_ functions.

 ---

 ## Anonymous functions

-Use the `function` keyword, but leave the name out.
+Functions can also have no name.
+When we don't give them a name they are called _anonymous_ functions.

+Here's an example of a anonymous function that uses the function keyword.
+Notice that there's no name after the function keyword and before the parentheses!

 ```js
 function (score) {